-That brief adventure into the depths of the Temple was, of course, just a made-up journey that we took together.
+Back to reality, my Brethren....that brief adventure into the depths of the Temple was, of course, just a made-up journey that we took together.
 But, the tool is real, and I believe it should remind us of the invisible hand of providence that will always guide us in the right direction.
 It will work even in the darkest hour, under stormy skies or in the depths of the murkiest forest, when you can find no clear indication of which way to go and you might even feel as if you will never find your way again.

 All you have to do is wait for the pool of water that is your very being to 'settle', and then allow the 'needle' of the Great Architect of the Universe to point you in the right direction.
 The direction never changes, it's always there.
-The invisible force of right and good just needs a 'silent pool' and the smallest indicator to guide those that will wait for it to set them on the true path to light.
+The invisible force of right and good just needs a 'silent pool' to set us on the true path to light.

 My brethren, I offer for your consideration...the compass.
 It's like all the other tools you learned about early in your Masonic journey, but this one was found on a table, in a private office just down the hall from the middle chamber.
-Oh, it's true, it is not one of the tools found in our Virginia ritual, but if you think about it, this one might be used to help get a brother turned in the right direction...heading toward the light that we all are seeking.
+Oh, it's true, it is not one of the tools found in our Lodge ritual, but if you think about it, this one might be used to help get a brother turned in the right direction...heading toward the light that we all are seeking.

-I leave you with a final thought....perhaps you need to share your compass with a brother from this Lodge that hasn't been here in a while.
-Perhaps he needs a 'word', or a hand of friendship, maybe he just needs a way to get here to enjoy our fellowship.
-For whatever reason, maybe he just needs to find his way again.
+I leave you with a final thought....perhaps you need to share your own compass with a brother from this Lodge that hasn't been able to be here for a while.
+Perhaps he has been ill or otherwise in distress.
+Maybe he's in need of a 'word', an outstretched hand of friendship, or a phone call.
+Maybe he just needs to find his way again.
 Perhaps you can help him.

-Living Stones - Masonic Thoughts for Today's Mason Douglas M. Messimer, LEO Fraternal Lodge No.53
+Líving Stones - Masonic Thoughts for Today's Mason Douglas M. Messimer, LEO Fraternal Lodge No.53 5-21